 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had approximately \$403,000 and \$791,000 in cash equivalents as of June 30, 2022 and December 31, 2021, respectively.
+As of June 30, 2023 and December 31, 2022, the Company had no cash equivalents.

 Investments Held in the Trust Account